trien-hong/ecommerce/README.md

   * Universal Product Code (UPC) and International Article Number (EAN) validation are done through Django forms
   * To help prevent brute force, some views in Django will only accept UUIDs
     * If exposed, the UUID is shown to the user and not the ID/PK
+* All forms submitted to the back-end have some sort of validation done on them
 * Dynamic messages with the help of Django messages and Bootstrap Modal
 * Profile page with 5 different options to choose from
-  * Settings where you can change your username/password and delete account
+  * Settings where you can change your username/password, upload profile/banner picture, and delete account
   * Wish List (to be implemented)
-  * Listing History where you can view all the products that you have listed
+  * Listing History where you can view all the products that you have listed (active, inactive, and sold out)
   * Purchase History where you can view all the products that you have purchased
-  * Login History (to be implemented though I may remove it)
+  * Login History (to be implemented though I may remove or replace it)
+* Each user has their own storefront page which includes...
+  * All the seller's products that are not sold out or inactive
+  * Seller's profile picture and banner picture displayed at the top (if they have one)
+  * Seller's basic information including username, which state/territory, and number of items sold
+  * Also includes their rating (to be implemented)